openlookeng/hetu-core/hetu-docs/en/installation/jdbc.md

 ## Driver Name

 The driver class name is `io.hetu.core.jdbc.OpenLooKengDriver`.
-Most users will not need this information as drivers are loaded automatically.
+Most users do not need this information as drivers are loaded automatically.

 ## Connection